YDLIDAR/ydlidar_ros2/README.md

 Visit EAI Website for more details about YDLIDAR.

-How to build YDLIDAR ros package
+How to build YDLIDAR ros2 package
 =====================================================================
     1) Clone this project to your ament's workspace src folder
     2) Running ament to build ydlidar_node and ydlidar_client